 For You formed my inward parts; You wove me in my mother’s womb.
 I will give thanks to You, for I am fearfully and wonderfully made.
 Wonderful are Your works, and my soul knows it very well.
 My frame was not hidden from You, when I was made in secret, and skillfully wrought in the depths of the earth; Your eyes have seen my unformed substance; and in Your book were all written, the days that were ordained for me, when as yet there was not one of them.
 (Psalm 139:13-16)

 Isn’t that reassuring?
 God had a purpose for designing you exactly as He did.
-But until you’re able to accept His design, you’ll have a hard time discovering His purpose.
+But until you’re able to rejoice in His design and to accept the unchangeable features He gave you, you’ll have a hard time discovering His purpose.

 Gratitude.
 Acceptance.
 Submission.

 These attitudes prepare our hearts to fulfill God’s plan for our lives.
 But perfect understanding of His purpose and design will likely not come this side of heaven.
 He may grant us glimpses, but we are limited in our ability to appreciate the full scope of God’s intentions toward us.